dial2vincent/lab/content/github.md

 ## GitHub Set up

 - Create Git repository named your_repo  in the GitHub
-- Copy the user default public key to the Github->Setting->SSH->Add public key
+- Copy the user's default public key to the Github->Setting->SSH->Add public key
 - Click Code-> Tap SSH and copy the address from the repository and paste to the local machine utility server in Hyper-V

 ## Personal Access Token